 This course is part of our postgraduate education programme.
 The programme allows you to sign up for one module at a time and build your qualification as you go.
 It also gives you access to interdisciplinary modules across a broad selection of health and social science subjects.

-The School of Health Sciences is a vibrant research environment for staff and students and embraces research activities of allied health professionals.
+The School of Sport and Health Sciences is a vibrant research environment for staff and students and embraces research activities of allied health professionals.

 We aim to produce research that is sustainable and improves the quality of life for the individual and society, while supporting and sustaining the health professions that we represent.